Chapter 6 : Chapter VI

 When Godric and Salazar turned back to face the others at the table, the discussion of banning flying was over, and Rowena and Helga were talking about food now.
 Maybe Rowena had given up her idea of disallowing flying.

 The following morning, breakfast was interrupted by the arrival of a former student who had been in the very first class at Hogwarts.
-“Is that Joan?” cried Helga in disbelief, and got up from her seat to greet the former member of Hufflepuff House.
+“I daresay, is that Joan?” cried Helga in disbelief, and got up from her seat to greet the former member of Hufflepuff House.
 After a quick embrace, the two stood and talked in the centre of the Hall for a few moments and then headed up to the teachers’ table.
 Godric moved a seat down on the bench to make room for the new arrival, who apparently would be joining them for breakfast today.

 “How great to see you after all these years, Joan,” said Godric.
 “So what brings you back?”